Wednesday, January 29, 2014

 Some evil vegetable crackers.

-And off 7-11, the winter edition of the strawberry flavored Vitasoy and some ginger milk.
+And off 7-11, the winter edition of the strawberry flavoured Vitasoy and some ginger milk.
 The former tasted like how one can imagine them.
 Nothing really special.
 Ginger milk on the other hand was good!

 No comments: